nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ## Introduction

-Introducing ExchangeCourseMapper, the perfect assistant in your planning for your SEP in Australia!
+Introducing ExchangeCourseMapper, the perfect assistant in your planning for your SEP in Oceania!

 Using ExchangeCourseMapper, you can plan your course mapping by listing the universities of interest, along with the specific courses and subject codes offered by each school.
 You can quickly filter by NUS-coded modules